 It’s also important to customise your ‘alt text’.
 This is the text that shows up if a computer can’t load an image properly.
 If you specify an alt text by simply stating what the image contains, you’ll only add to your website’s SEO value.

 Then, you have to consider the size of your image files.
 Larger files can slow down website response times and affect Google rankings.
-So for a hotel website, the JPEG format is ideal because it offers the best quality for the smallest file size.
+So for a direct website, the JPEG format is ideal because it offers the best quality for the smallest file size.
 You can also check your website’s load time to make sure visitors don’t experience a slow-performing site.

 4. Use links to build your online presence and credibility